Contact Lenses

 2 Weekly – Monthly

 Great for full time wearers, reusable contact lenses have been around for many years and come in a variety of shapes, sizes and materials.
-These contact lenses rely on greater care, as they must last up to 1 month but, they can be more cost effective when worn full time.
+These contact lenses rely on greater care, as they must last up to 2 or 4 weeks but, they can be more cost effective when worn full time.

 The wide range of reusable lenses means that they can be better for people with stronger prescriptions (which may not be available in a daily disposable).
 Modern reusable lenses tend to be made of silicon hydrogel materials, which enable more oxygen to the front of your eye, thereby allowing a longer wear time and even overnight wear – imagine waking up with clear vision!